Roxxers/roxbot/README.md

 #### v1.7.0
 ###### New Features
 **Trivia**
 - Trivia now has mobile and solo options.
-Mobile changes the formating of the questions because rich embeds with Android sucks atm.
+Mobile changes the formatting of the questions because rich embeds with Android sucks atm.
 Solo starts the game instantly and doesn't wait for other users to join.
 - Argument passing has changed to accomdate this.
 To set the length of a game, you need to put `length=short` or other length options after the command.
 Example `;tr start mobile length=short` would start a short mobile compatible game.
 - Trivia can now default on unicode emojis in case the bot isn't in the emoji server.